wswartzendruber/hlg-tools/README.md

 ![hlgprev.sh source.mkv 737 4.0 5:30 alita-hlg-4.0.png](img/alita-4.0-5_30.jpg)

-The correct scaling value is ultimately determined by the user based on what looks right.
+The correct scaling value is typically determined by the user based on what looks right.
 Be sure to take sample frames from multiple timestamps.
 What looks good in one shot may not look good in another.

-Those wishing to be extremely accurate at this stage may wish to take screenshots of the SDR Blu-ray, convert them to grayscale, and then compare them to the output of `hlgprev.sh`.
+Those wishing to be more accurate at this stage may wish to take screenshots of the SDR Blu-ray, convert them to grayscale, and then compare them to the output of `hlgprev.sh`.
 When using this method, be sure to compare the brightness levels of the midtones and shadows rather than the highlights.
-With this approach, the optimal luminance scaling factor for *Alita: Battle Angel* happens to be very near `4.75`.
+With this approach, the optimal luminance scaling factor for *Alita: Battle Angel* happens to be very near `4.2`.
 For most movies, SDR screenshots can be sourced from [Blu-ray.com](http://blu-ray.com).

 There is also a script included in `hlg-tools` named `sdrprev.sh`.
 It is similar to